To be eligible for a Commonwealth Distance Learning Scholarship, candidates should:

 - be a citizen of or have been granted refugee status by an eligible Commonwealth country, or be a British Protected Person

-- be permanently resident in an eligible Commonwealth country
+- be permanently resident an eligible Commonwealth country as listed in the Eligibility Summary

 - hold a first degree of at least upper second class (2:1) standard.
 A lower qualification and sufficient relevant experience may be considered in certain cases.